key4hep/k4MarlinWrapper/doc/edmConverters.md

 1. Instantiate the `EDM4hep2LcioTool` Gaudi Tool.
 2. Indicate the collections to convert in `Parameters`.
-  + Arguments are read in groups of 3: collection type, name of the collection, name of the converted collection.
+  + Arguments are read in groups of 2: name of the EDM4hep collection, name of the LCIO converted collection.
 3. Select the Gaudi Algorithm that will convert the indicated collections.
 4. Add the Tool to the Gaudi Algorithm.